mathjax/MathJax-docs/web/components/input.rst

 extensions are autoloaded, and you can not use ``\require``.
 For this component, you must expliciutly load the extensions you want to use, and add them to the ``packages`` array.

+See the :ref:`tex-options` section for information about configuring this component.

 TeX Extension Packages
 ----------------------